MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 I've found huge value in code katas with a very gotchas.
 Let's spend some time on what's good about them first.

 Katas help you focus on a specific thing by removing the noise or redundant information around the problem.
 Noise would be anything outside the learning objective.
-So for example, if you were learning how to do object composition in your backend code, noise would be if you had a UI framework like React in the same problem.
+So for example, if you were learning how to do object composition in your back end code, noise would be if you had a UI framework like React in the same problem.
 Reducing noise or redundant information is a recommended practice for improving the learning experience in cognitive load theory as it get's you to the core of what you are learning.

 There are some challenges in using code katas to help mentor software grads.
 The one challenge with a code kata is you need to clearly link it to value.
 What is the value your graduate is getting from doing it.
 Similar to what happened with the karate kid where he never connected Mr Miyagis wax on wax off work to how it would improve his karate, if you haven't linked the thing your graduate is learning in the code kata to why this will help them be a better software developer their brain is going to forget it really quickly.

 ### Motivation

 The other big challenge with code katas is staying motivated.
 Because they are toy problems they don't solve any business need and don't add any value to the organization.
 A big driver for motivation is to add value to where you work.
-This is particuarly strong in most graduate software developers I've worked with.
+This is particularly strong in most graduate software developers I've worked with.

 Because katas add no value, the graduates motivation to keep working through a kata quickly wanes.
-Dan Ariely does a great [TED Talk on motivation](https://www.youtube.com/watch?v=wfcro5iM5vw) where he shares an experient around measuring motivation for people doing drawings.
+Dan Ariely does a great [TED Talk on motivation](https://www.youtube.com/watch?v=wfcro5iM5vw) where he shares an experiment around measuring motivation for people doing drawings.
 I'm not going to go into the details here other than to suggest that if you are going to use code katas as a learning mechanism make sure to reviewing the work thoroughly and give detailed feedback to your graduate once they have completed it.
 This increases their motivation to do it again.

 Another way to keep tabs on motivation is to use something like Senninger's learning zone model.
 This can be used as a tool to identify if your grad is in the sweet spot for learning or if their motivation is decreasing.